rs-delve/rs-delve.github.io/_reports/2020-11-24-data-readiness-lessons-from-an-emergency.md

 infrastructure took more than a year to lay.
 A pandemic doesn’t afford us this time.
 Quoting Nuria Oliver[^43],

-*“If you have an epidemic with exponential growth, you have no time.”*
+> If you have an epidemic with exponential growth, you have no time.

 In March 2020, within a week of the publishing of the call to action in El País, presidents or former presidents of Orange, Telefónica and